Free AU Shipping Over $99*

 What is the best beginner viola to buy?

-When should my child start learning the viola and at what age should they start viola lessons?
+When should my child start learning the viola?

 What do I need to buy with my beginner viola?

-Our viola outfits come with a case and a bow included and to be able to play you will also need to purchase a shoulder rest and rosin.
-These two items are necessary to be able to play your violin.
-We also recommend a music stand, a cleaning cloth and a tuner.
-These items will make learning and maintaining the violin a lot easier.
+Our viola outfits include a case and bow.
+To play comfortably, you will also need a shoulder rest and rosin.
+We also recommend a music stand, cleaning cloth and tuner to support practice and maintenance.

 What are the benefits of learning the viola?